-Certainly it wasn’t for me, but oh, those views…
+Certainly, it wasn’t for me, but oh, those views…

 Yes, Kotor Old Town is every bit as stunning as they say

-Kotor is beautiful even in the rain!
+Kotor is striking even in the rain!

-It rained the entire time I was in Kotor and a test of a place’s attractiveness is how you see it when water is pouring down the streets, off your umbrella and, eventually, onto your head.
-(If you seek refuge under one of those large protective umbrellas used by restaurants, note this: do not sit where two umbrellas join; when it pours, the water can fall between those cracks and onto your unfortunate head, bag and pasta…)
+It rained the entire time I was in Kotor and a test of a place’s attractiveness is how you see it when water is pouring down the streets, off your umbrella, and, eventually, onto your head.
+(If you seek refuge under one of those large protective umbrellas used by restaurants, note this: do not sit where two umbrellas join; when it pours, the water can fall between those cracks and onto your unfortunate head, bag, and pasta…)